couchbase-examples/couchbase-tutorials/tutorial/markdown/nodejs/ottoman-express.md

 ---

-In this article, you will learn how to connect to a Couchbase cluster using [Ottoman JS](https://ottomanjs.com/) instead of the NodeJS SDK to create, read, update, and delete documents, and write simple parametrized SQL++ queries.
+In this tutorial, you will learn how to connect to a Couchbase cluster using [Ottoman JS](https://ottomanjs.com/) instead of the NodeJS SDK to create, read, update, and delete documents, and write simple parametrized SQL++ queries.

 ## Prerequisites